-Nokia 500 and its 1GHz processor made official as Symbian Belle gets unofficially shown off on videoAlex Wagner - Deputy Managing Editor, News Desk
+Nokia 500 and its 1GHz processor made official as Symbian Belle gets unofficially shown off on videoAlex Wagner - Editorial Director of News and Content

 Heads up, Symbian fans: not only did Nokia introduce a new Symbian Anna-powered handset today, but an eight minute clip of the next iteration of Symbian — also known as Symbian Belle — has been posted online for all to see.
 First up, we'll check Nokia's new smartphone.
 Known as the Nokia 500, this is a device that we first heard about back at the tail end of June.
 Specs for the 500 are as follows: 3.2-inch 640x360 display, 1GHz processor, 5-megapixel camera, 2GB built-in storage, interchangeable battery covers, pentaband HSPA radio (meaning AT&T and T-Mobile 3G support), Symbian Anna, and a price tag of around $215.
 Expect the 500 to land sometime in Q3.
 We've embedded a clip of the Nokia 500 in action below to help you pass the time until its arrival.